Creating (with) Clay

 The instructors really support independence and creativity while also providing guidance for more complicated projects.
-They weren’t afraid to sew, hot glue, tie strings, or get messy.
 It was the highlight of my kids’ week.
 The instructors are really gifted at being kind, supportive, and maintaining a safe environment.” — Mom of Ezra and Amaris, ages 7 & 10

 Meet your Teachers!